SheffieldML/GPyOpt/citation.md

 - Javier González, Joseph Longworth, David James, Neil Lawrence. *Bayesian Optimization for synthetic gene design.* The Neural Information Processing Systems (NIPS'14), Workshop in Bayesian Optimization, 2014.

-Please cite this works is you use any of the methods mentioned above.
+Please cite these works if you use any of the methods mentioned above.